matter-labs/zksync-web-era-docs/docs/api/hardhat/migrating-to-zksync.md

 Remember to add `zksync: false` to any other networks.
 :::

-Finally, you will need to add the compiler options inside a `zksolc` or `zkvyper` property.
+Finally, add the compiler options inside a `zksolc` or `zkvyper` property.
 Here is the minimal configuration for a Solidity project:

 ```typescript
 zksolc: {